 applications and systems in heterogeneous networked environments.

-links below for more information about our research projects and
+links below for more information about our past research projects and

 PADRES is an event processing platform based